Belgian Authorities Report 272 New COVID-19 Cases, 110 Deaths In Country Over Past Day - UrduPoint

 Belgian Authorities Report 272 New COVID-19 Cases, 110 Deaths In Country Over Past Day

-The death toll was also updated with 229 additional COVID-19 deaths between March 24 and May 4 that were not immediately registered as coronavirus deaths, the agency said.
+The death toll was also updated with 229 additional COVID-19 fatalities between March 24 and May 4 that were not immediately registered as coronavirus-related, the agency said.

 The number of hospitalized people has increased by 116 admissions to reach 2,849, with 646 currently in critical condition.